What is the Georgia History Festival?

 The First Amendment and Georgia’s Journalists

-Focusing on stories specifically connected to protections under the First Amendment, this video will highlight Georgia journalists whose work was central to the protection of citizens’ rights and the accountability of public officials.
+Focusing on stories specifically connected to protections under the First Amendment, this video highlights Georgia journalists whose work was central to the protection of citizens’ rights and the accountability of public officials.

 Business History Initiative Classroom Resources Presentation